WouterSpekkink/SquinkyVCV/docs/chebyshev.md

 Note that the level of the fundamental is not affected by either the Even or Odd control.

-The Odd, Even, and Slope controls may be thought of as "subtractive."
+The Odd, Even, and Slope controls may be thought of as subtractive.
 When they are all the way up, they have no effect, and you get the mix you would expect from the individual harmonic levels.
 When you turn these controls down they will reduce the levels of the corresponding harmonics.

 The Preset button toggles between two or three settings.
 It will always have a setting where the fundamental is full and all other harmonics off, and a setting where all harmonics are up full.
 In addition, if you started with your own setting of the harmonics, the preset button will eventually take you back there, but with the master gain set back to one.